Three and a half years ago, I painted our front door green.

 Yes, I have written a blog for over six years, why do you ask?

-I sat and stared at my green door for a good ten minutes with paintbrush in hand.
+I sat and stared at my green door for a good ten minutes with a paintbrush in hand.

 Until I just did it.
 This broke my heart a little.